 - Our medical center in USTF provides the same services for employees under the coverage of the insurance to facilitate the access to the medical care in the working place Free of charges.

 - Some of the many services offered at the University Office of Medical Services:

-- Emergency First Aid
+- o Emergency First Aid

-- Daily consultations
+- o Daily consultations

-- Visits for illnesses or injuries
+- o Visits for illnesses or injuries

-- o Minor procedures
+- Minor procedures

 - Health awareness sessions on subjects such as: Diabetes, Smoking and weight management

 - Psychological support.